This section includes information on the DMO’s cash management activities in the London money markets.

 The variation in the forecast of Exchequer flows means however that there is usually a need to fine tune the flows and this is done through bilateral dealing on a daily basis, mainly in the secured markets.
-To take account of shorter-term cash inflows and outflows, arrangements have been put in place with the Bank of England and settlement banks designed to cope with late changes in the forecast for the day without disadvantage to the market.

 Please select one of the following options: